FAQ - Frequently Asked Questions

 Is there a weight limitation ?

-Yes, there is a weight limit of 115 Kg, however, your weight should be in proportion to your height and build.
-Most people who have an active lifestyle can go sky diving.
+Yes, there is a weight limit of 115 Kg set by the manufacturer of our equipments, however, your weight should be in proportion to your height and build.
+Most people who have an active lifestyle can go skydiving.
 If you weigh more than 95 kg you will have to pay a small supplement to your tandem instructor due to the extra effort needed to accommodate a larger person.
 See Terms & Conditions for full detail.